2022 BPA First Novel Award Winners

 When reading submissions, what is it that makes you want to read on?

-You suggested Kiran Millwood Hargrave be our author judge.
+Rowan, you suggested your client, Jo Bloom, to be our author judge.
 Can you tell us what stood out for you as far as her work was concerned?

 For writers that don’t necessarily fit with the genres you currently represent, is it still worth their while to enter the competition, i.e. sci-fi, fantasy, horror?

-Who are your favourite authors of our time?
+Do either of you have a favourite book or author of our time?
 And the classics?

 Anything that puts you off that our writers should be aware of?